 Chinese belt toggles called 'zhuizi' are small carved ornaments used as counterweights on the cords of pipe bags and other small bags which were usually hung on men's belts.

 Chinese clothes were not well provided with pockets, so bags which could be suspended from a belt were useful articles of attire.
 In order to fulfil its primary purpose of securing things to a belt, a toggle must have what the Chinese called a 'string eye', which could pass a string or cord.

 Toggle wearing disappeared from China in the 1940s, when western style clothing replaced traditional clothing.

 This dress toggle was made in China between 1700-1940.
-A toad can live 30-40 years and in Chinese myth, it lives in the palace of the moon, therefore it is a symbol of longevity and the moon.
-The three legged toad is also called a 'money toad', it can swallow the moon in an eclipse which symbolises unattainable wishes or desires.
-This toad is often represented as the companion of Liu Hai (see also 92/430), holding Liu hai's coins bunch in its mouth, hence, it is also a symbol of wealth and a warning against greed.
+A toad can live 30-40 years and in Chinese myth it lives in the palace of the moon, therefore it is a symbol of longevity and the moon.
+The three legged toad is also called a 'money toad' and it can swallow the moon in an eclipse which symbolises unattainable wishes or desires.
+This toad is often represented as the companion of Liu Hai (see also 92/430), holding Liu hai's coins bunch in its mouth, making it a symbol of wealth and a warning against greed.

 Morrison, Hedda and Alastair, Chinese Toggles: A little Known Folk Art., Arts of Asia, March/April 1986